-- 1.1 The Youth Apostles Institute ("Youth Apostles") is a mixed Public Association of the Christian Faithful composed of single, married and consecrated laymen, and consecrated clerics.
-It is governed by its proper Statutes in accordance with Canons 298 to 320 and 327 to 329.
-Our community is united by a common vision, spirituality and apostolic thrust, although each member retains his proper lifestyle as layman or cleric. - 1.2 The members of Youth Apostles desire to be "of one heart and one mind" (Acts 4:32), in response to the Lord's call and in imitation of Christ's first followers.
+- 1.1 The Youth Apostles Institute is a mixed Association of Christ's Faithful composed of single, married and consecrated laymen, and consecrated clerics.
+As a Public Association of the Faithful it is governed by its proper statutes in accordance with Canons 298 to 320 and 327 to 329.
+Our community is united by a common vision, spirituality and apostolic thrust, although each member retains his proper lifestyle as layman or cleric. - 1.2 The members of this Institute desire to be "of one heart and one mind" (Acts 4:32), in response to the Lord's call and in imitation of Christ's first followers.
 That is, we wish to be one family, composed of different kinds of members in accordance with the Lord's call to each one.
-We are united through a particular promise to a deep spiritual life, strong communal life and common apostolic service to youth. - 1.3 It is our hope that young people realize through the modeling of committed laymen that everyone is called to holiness, not just priests and religious brothers and sisters; that everyone is called to live a life of prayer and moral virtue; that the Church desperately needs the service of all its children to expand God's kingdom. - 1.4 The fact that single and married Youth Apostles preach and practice the same truths and share the same philosophy as consecrated lay and cleric members of Youth Apostles strengthens the challenge and example to the youth and facilitates for them a greater Christian response. - 1.5 The priests within Youth Apostles best exemplify the importance of having sacred ministers who renounce their right to a personal family and totally dedicate themselves to serve the family of the Church, especially its young people.
-Priests trained to bring to youth the love of the Eucharistic Christ, the strength of prayer, and the peace of the Sacrament of Penance can and will transform the world. - 1.6 It is our hope that young people realize through the modeling of committed clerics that it is possible and rewarding to respond to God's call and to follow a vocation leading toward the priesthood. - 1.7 Consecrated clerics and married members of our community who form a bond of brotherhood enrich each other's spiritual life.
-The clerics give the married members sacramental strength, while the married members afford them the opportunity to have an extended family life, all forming the family of Youth Apostles. - 1.8 Consecrated lay members serve as a cohesive force in our community.
-Their radical commitment and availability to community enables them to be a bridge in community between the married, single, and consecrated cleric members.
-They also serve as a backbone for life in our houses and a welcoming presence for new members.
-Additionally, they are dedicated to praying for community and its ministries, and able to help those ministries freely whenever their assistance is needed. - 1.9 We dedicate ourselves to live out the Lord's commandment of love which transcends the cross and brings new life into the world.
-Christ's teaching is clear: "As the Father has loved me, so I have loved you.
-Live on in my love" (Jn.
+We are united through a particular promise to a deep spiritual life and a common apostolic service to youth. - 1.3 It is our hope that young people realize through the modeling of committed laymen that everyone is called to holiness, not just priests and religious brothers and sisters; that everyone is called to live a life of prayer and moral virtue; that the Church desperately needs the service of all its children to expand God's kingdom. - 1.4 The fact that lay Youth Apostles preach and practice the same truths and share the same philosophy as ordained members of Youth Apostles, strengthens the challenge and example to the youth and facilitates for them a greater Christian response. - 1.5 The priests within the Association best exemplify the importance of having sacred ministers who renounce their right to a personal family and totally dedicate themselves to serve the family of the Church, especially its young people.
+Priests trained to bring to youth the love of the Eucharistic Christ, the strength of prayer, and the peace of the Sacrament of Penance can and will transform the world. - 1.6 It is our hope that young people realize through the modeling of committed clerics that it is possible and rewarding to respond to God's call and to follow a vocation leading toward the priesthood. - 1.7 Clerics who form a bond of brotherhood with married members in the Institute enrich each others' spiritual life.
+The clerics give the married members sacramental strength while the married members afford them the opportunity to have an extended family life, all forming the family of Youth Apostles.

+1.8 We dedicate ourselves to live out the Lord's commandment of love which transcends the cross and brings new life into the world.
+Christ's teaching is clear: "As the Father has loved me, so I have loved you, live on in my love" (Jn.
 15:9).
-We also intend to live a life of absolute truth which will in turn enable us to experience the freedom promised by the Lord when he said to his followers, "If you live according to my teaching, you are truly my disciples; then you will know the truth, and the truth will set you free" (Jn.
+We also intend to live a life of absolute truth which will in turn enable us to experience the freedom promised by the Lord when he said to his followers: "If you live according to my teaching, you are truly my disciples; then you will know the truth, and the truth will set you free" (Jn.
 8:31b-32).
-Inspired and strengthened by the Lord's example of love, truth and freedom, we have responded to his call to discipleship by accepting to become brothers in the Truth, free to love as he loved.
+Inspired and strengthened by the Lord's example of love, truth and freedom, we have responded to His call to discipleship by accepting to become brothers in the Truth, free to love as he loved.